4ureliek/Parsing-RepeatMasker-Outputs/README.md

     Note: if all 3 options -a, -t and -l are set, there will be an additional output with bins by %div or My, but by age categories (specified in -a)

-    Type perl parseRM.pl --help for a full usage
+    Type perl parseRM.pl without options for more details & examples, or perl parseRM.pl --help for a full usage and more examples.

 ========================================================